Wigan and Leigh Hospice has been providing palliative care for adult patients across Wigan Borough for over 35 years.

-Only around 25% of our funding comes from the NHS.
+Only around 25% of our funding comes from government.
 The rest comes from the generosity of local people through charitable giving including donations, fundraising, legacies, the hospice lottery and our hospice shops.

 For more information please see how you can support the hospice.

 Please also see how your support helps